British Property Award Winner 2017

 A legal document which transfers ownership of a property to the buyer.

-In future, the sellers of properties requiring a Home Information Pack in England & Wales will be required to provide a copy of a valid Energy Performance Certificate (EPC).
-It gives details about the energy efficiency of the property.
+Sellers of properties requiring a Home Information Pack in England & Wales will be required to provide a copy of a valid Energy Performance Certificate (EPC).
+This gives details about the energy efficiency of the property.

 The contracts are in fact two identical documents, one signed by the seller and the other by the purchaser.
 When these are exchanged, both sides are legally bound to complete the transaction.